SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Akram9.md

 **5. Output the data**
 As per the type of input, the modified data can be discriminated for an appropriate output – as an astropy table, as a plot, as an animation, a timeseries, etc. The discrimination can be done by the F/E class or may be specified by the user.

-From the user’s point of view, the F/E object should be able to take input of the qualities of the data and the type of output, and give an output that may be further used by SunPy objects – like an overplotted sunpy Map object can be yet modified for visualization, or saved to create an animation with other pictures.
+From the user's point of view, the F/E object should be able to take input of the qualities of the data and the type of output, and give an output that may be further used by SunPy objects – like an overplotted sunpy Map object can be yet modified for visualization, or saved to create an animation with other pictures.
 ***

 ## Project Timeline